Skip to main content

 What are the most common side effects?

 The 137 children in the clinical study mostly experienced mild to moderate side effects while taking OJEMDA.
-Talk to your child’s care team right away if they experience any side effects, and discuss ways to manage them.
+Seeing and hearing what other families have gone through may be helpful.
+But no one knows your child like you, so reach out to your care team right away if they experience any side effects, and discuss ways to manage them.

 Rash